JoshuahFl/Cybersec/README.md

 - _Which file is the playbook?
 Where do you copy it?_
+- 	The playbook file to install an ELK stack is called Install-elk.yml and must be copied to the /etc/ansible directory

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?